vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 {% img /images/middleman/middleman_05_build/index-list-long-with-small-podcast-summary.png %}

-Alright!
+Alright, getting there.
+Now we have an index list that displays both text-only and podcast episode articles—uncomplicated, without any fuzz.
 If you have a bit better dummy text, this should look quite decent by now.
 Let’s commit!

 ##### Shell